Hawaii Fly Fishing 4 min read

 In this guide we will highlight a few of the top places that offer fly fishing in the islands.
 So let’s get started so you can plan out your trip!

-Where to Fly Fish in Hawaii?
+Best Places to Fly Fish in Hawaii

 So how do you possibly decide on just a few locations to mention when you’re dealing with a state made up of six major islands?
 That’s exactly the dilemma that Hawaii poses.
 There are literally hundreds of streams to choose from with freshwater, a number of reservoirs, and five natural lakes.

 Hawaii took it upon itself to introduce fish species to these freshwaters so that anglers would have fishing worth talking about.
 Thanks to these efforts, you can now find rainbow trout, panfish, smallmouth bass, and largemouth bass among others.
 Instead of the islands just acting as a beautiful tropical getaway, they are now attracting fly fishers from around the country, and the world.

 Lake Wilson is often referred to as one of the best kept secrets in Oahu.
 It is located right in the middle of the island and is a freshwater 400-acre reservoir.
 The area surrounding the lake is lush and dense, and even though the water isn’t crystal clear, it’s still beautiful.
 You’ll find all skill levels and all ages at Lake Wilson.
 Typical fish that you’ll be able to catch are smallmouth bass, largemouth bass, peacock bass, tilapia, and channel catfish.
 Depending on the fish species you’re after, winter or summer may be better.
 Despite the fact you can fish year-round in this lake, April through October tends to be the best.
 This lake can be enjoyed by float or boat.